janniks/toggl-unattended-programming-test/README.md

 _March 6th 2020_

-_This an initial project as part of a job interview at toggl.
+_This is an initial project as part of a job interview at toggl.
 The test consists of a simple API backend to be written in Go.
 The test should be completed in three hours._